kappnav/design/kind-action-mapping.md

    1. when a KAM is updated, evict it from the cache
    1. when a KAM is deleted, evict it from the cache

-Anytime a resource's action list must be calculated, use only the cached KAM - do not query for more, as they should already all be cached.
+Anytime a resource's action list must be calculated, use only the cached KAMs - do not query for more, as they should already all be cached.

+Note: good implementation practice is for the code to write clear messages for every cache action - e.g. store & evict.